 It’s now been three years since solar subsidies were phased out and tax rates first hiked, then dramatically scrapped.
 At the same time, electricity prices have continued to rise, especially during the recent energy crisis.
 So what does this mean for the economics of solar power?
 In short, are solar panels worth it today?

 Speaking purely from a financial point of view, the answer is a resounding yes.
-Of course beyond the financial, there are many other environmental benefits to be gained from installing solar PV, adding residential battery storage, driving an electric vehicle etc. Not least because they all contribute directly or indirectly to tackling air pollution and the climate crisis.
+Of course beyond the financial, there are many other benefits, including energy independence and reduced air pollution.